Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(queryString); // Output: name=Alice&age=30
 ```
+##### Explanation:
+URLSearchParams(person) creates a URLSearchParams object from the person object, which is used to construct a query string.

+### Time Complexity: O(n)
+The creation of a URLSearchParams object involves iterating over the properties of the person object.
+Here, n is the number of properties in the object.

 Using a loop and manual encoding (older approach, consider URLSearchParams for security):
 ```javascript
 const person = { name: "Alice", age: 30 };